FENECON Home 6, 10 & 15 assembly and operating instructions

 Care must be taken to ensure that three different phases are used.
 If only one phase is used, damage may occur. |

-After installing the components, the app still needs to be installed. |
+Once the components have been installed, the app still needs to be installed. |

 Manual mode is only suitable for temporary operation.
 For permanent operation, the external relay control must be used. |

-(control via external relays)
+(control via external relay)

 ![]() |